Frequently asked questions for business

 - Login to your online account or if you're not registered and we're supplying your home, register now then login.
 Remember to have your account number to hand.

-- Go to ‘submit a meter reading’ in the left hand navigation menu
+- Then go to ‘submit a meter reading’

 - Using the EDF Energy mobile App: